zmdesigns/cfu/README.md

 ### Telegram

 You'll need to register a bot in telegram.
 Just message [BotFather](https://t.me/botfather) and follow the prompts.
+The bot will respond with your new bot token.
-Second, you'll need to obtain a chat id to send the messages to.
+You'll also need to obtain a chat id to send the messages to.
 To find your chat id message [RawDataBot](https://t.me/rawdatabot).
 The bot will respond with some JSON data.
 Look for the 'chat' object and then 'id' property.
 That's your chat id.

 ### Configuration file